Robson Reis: Santos

 On 1 February 2021, despite having his loan deal expired, Robson was called up to train with the main squad by manager Cuca.
 Seven days later, he was bought outright by Peixe and signed a permanent three-year deal.

 Robson made his professional debut on 28 February 2021, coming on as a second-half substitute for fellow debutant Kaiky in a 2–2 Campeonato Paulista away draw against Santo André.
 He made his Série A debut on 28 August, starting in a 0–4 home loss against Flamengo.

 Loan to Boavista

 On 27 June 2022, Robson moved abroad for the first time in his career, after signing a one-year loan deal with Portuguese Primeira Liga side Boavista, with a buyout clause.

+Loan to Paços de Ferreira

+On 23 August 2023, Robson was announced at Paços de Ferreira on a one-year loan deal.
+On 6 January 2024, after making just one appearance in the Taça de Portugal for Paços, his loan was terminated.

+Loan to Náutico

+On 8 January 2024, Robson moved to Série C side Náutico on loan for the season.
+He scored his first professional goal sixteen days later, netting the equalizer in a 2–2 Campeonato Pernambucano away draw against Central.

+In March 2024, Robson fractured his ankle in training, being sidelined for four months.
+Upon returning, his contract with Santos was extended for six months in January 2025, to cover his recovery period.

+Retrô

+On 2 March 2025, Robson signed for Retrô also in the third division after rescinding his contract with Santos.